bluz71/platters/VPS_Setup_Deployment.md

   % sudo service postgresql restart
 ```

-Create the PostgreSQL user and database for the application (enter `deploy` as
+Create the PostgreSQL user and database for the application (enter a specific
-the password):
+password that will be saved into the *application.yml* secrets file):

 ```
   % sudo -u postgres createuser --superuser --pwprompt deploy